 As our parents say, “Maiintindihan mo kami kapag nagka-anak ka na.”

-I would always go to malls (the best place is at Landmark Makati) to eye-on cute and useful baby stuff!
+I would always go to malls (the best place is at Landmark, Makati) to eye-on cute and useful baby stuff!
 I was so excited that I bought a lot (you know, #firsttimemomproblems).
 I would always rub my tummy and talk to HER.
 I would always think of what I’ll be doing when she gets out.
 I even read baby books (imagine?
-I read THICK baby books well in fact, I really do not read book unless it is required).
+I read THICK baby books well in fact, I really do not read books unless it is required).

 I knew her gender at 7 months.
 I started searching for names which start with ‘V’ since my name and my husband’s name start with the same letter.

 Not one day did I forget to pray for my safe delivery.

 March 3, 2015 at 7:23 in the morning, SHE was born…

 I labored for almost 24 hours.
 We aimed for normal delivery, but we failed because my cervix didn’t expand enough to give birth.
 Before reaching 10 cm., my baby pooped inside which made the doctor decide to do an emergency CS since it’s dangerous for the baby, herself.
 I got admitted in the E.R. at 7am of March 2, 2015 and got ‘sliced’ (what a term, lol!) around passed 6 a.m. of March 3, 2015.